 Some time later, Darlene was arrested by the secret police and taken to another prison for “questioning.”
 The conditions were horrible, to say the least, and Darlene also suffered from dysentery, cerebral malaria, and beriberi.
 She asked the Lord to heal her of dysentery — and He healed her of all three ailments.
 One day she saw out of her window someone secretly passing along some bananas to one of the other women.
 She was in solitary confinement and knew she would never receive one, but she began to crave bananas: though she had been healed, she was still starving.
 Surprisingly, Mr. Yamaji came to the prison to see how she was doing and to tell the secret police that she was not a spy.
 After he left he had ninety-two bananas delivered to her!
 Ninety-two days later, when she ate the last blackened banana, she was released back to the prison camp.

 There was little evidence that God was there in that place, except for the faith at work in her heart.
 Her faith was alive with the power of God as she touched lives all around her.

 “Now faith is confidence in what we hope for and assurance [evidence] about what we do not see.” ~Hebrews 11:1

-Surely, Corrie ten Boom‘s words are true.
-“There is no pit so deep, that God’s love is not deeper still.”
+Surely, Corrie ten Boom saw the evidence, for she said, “There is no pit so deep, that God’s love is not deeper still.”

 ~Psalm 27: 2-3